gameticharles/geoengine/README.md

 [![forks](https://img.shields.io/github/forks/gameticharles/geoengine)](https://github.com/gameticharles/geoengine/network/members)
 [![CI](https://img.shields.io/github/workflow/status/gameticharles/geoengine/Dart%20CI/master?logo=github-actions&logoColor=white)](https://github.com/gameticharles/matrix/actions)

 GeoEngine is a comprehensive Dart library designed for geospatial and geomatic calculations.
 It provides a wide range of functionalities including distance calculations, coordinate conversions, geocoding, polygon operations, geodetic network analysis, and much more.

+Astronomy: GeoEngine also provides a comprehensive astronomy library for calculating celestial coordinates, moon phases, and eclipses.
+Predicts lunar phases, eclipses, transits, oppositions, conjunctions, equinoxes, solstices, rise/set times, and other events.
+Provides vector and angular coordinate transforms among equatorial, ecliptic, horizontal, and galactic orientations.

 Whether you are a GIS professional, a geomatics engineer, or a developer working on geospatial applications, GeoEngine is the ultimate toolkit for all your geospatial needs.

 ## Getting Started